 At most participating schools, the WUE rate is renewable for up to 4-years, provided the student meets minimum GPA criteria.
 Theoretically this shouldn’t be a problem, except that the 4-year graduation rate at some WUE schools is not particularly high – meaning that statistically you are less likely to be done in 4 years.

-At Cal Poly, Pomona, the 4-year graduation rate is just 10%, so any student here is likely to face higher tuition in their final year.
-University of Montana, Missoula, has a 24% 4-year grad rate, and most of the others have similar stats.
+At San Jose State, the 4-year graduation rate is just 11%, so any student here is likely to face higher tuition if their final year.
+Montana State University has a 24% 4-year grad rate, and many of the others have similar stats.
 So, if you are counting on the WUE tuition to make your undergrad degree affordable, it’s wise to check the stats for your target school, or include a 5th year in your budget calculations.